thiagoluis88git/tech1-app/README.md

 ## Docker build and run

 This project was built using Docker and Docker Compose.
-So, to build and run the API, we need to run:
+So, to build and run the API, we need to run in the root of the project:

 ```
 $ docker compose build
 ```

-After the image build finish, run run:
+After the image build finish, run:

 ```
 $ docker compose up -d
 ```

+The command above may take a while.

-After the containers shows these status:
+After all the containers shows these below status:

 ```
  ✔ Container fastfood-database  Started
  ✔ Container fastfood-app       Started
 ```

-we can access `http://localhost:3210/api` endpoints
+we can access `http://localhost:3210/api` endpoints.

 ## How to use